Last Updated on January 26, 2023

-Graduating from college is a realized dream for every student and their family as it caps off one’s formal education.
-It is also a stepping stone that hopefully prepares every new adult for the “real world.”
+Being a fresh graduate from college is a realized dream for every student and their family as it caps off one’s formal education.
+Hopefully, it is a stepping stone that prepares every new adult for the “real world.”

 However, as much as colleges and universities try to prepare their student for the challenges to come, an important life lesson is often taken for granted by these educational institutions.

-As a college teacher, I often mention the importance of personal finance, not only on the job but also for my students’ future.
+As a former college teacher, I used to mention the importance of personal finance, not only on the job but also for my students’ future.
 So, as the graduation season comes, here are twelve money lessons you should learn.

 1. Give back to God first, pay ourselves second.